quickemu-project/quickemu/docs/quickemu_conf.1.md

 #### SPICE redirection (recommended)

-Using SPICE for USB pass-through is easiest as it doesn't require any elevated permission:
+Using SPICE for USB pass-through is easiest as it doesn’t require any elevated permission:

 - Start Quickemu with `--display spice` and then
 - select `Input` -\> `Select USB Device for redirection` from the menu to choose which device(s) you want to attach to the guest.

 ##### Enabling SPICE redirection on NixOS